lzhenn/lzhenn.github.io/_posts/2018-06-06-cesm-fully-coupled-aquap.md

 According to the Paleo FAQ:
 >The ocean model requires that grid poles be placed over land.
 Numerically no computation can be done at the convergence point of all longitudes at the grid pole.
 The ocean model solves this problem by shifting the grid pole away from the geographic pole and placing it over a land mass.
 (Atmospheric models solve this problem by using numerical filters).
 Therefore if there is no land at the geographic pole, the numerical pole must be shifted over land elsewhere.

-To make it simple, we first tried to maintain the default Greenland replaced grid pole/ SH pole with no land mass.
+To make it simple, we first tried to maintain the default Greenland replaced grid pole/ SH pole with no land mass **(It does not work!
+We have to maintain the polar land inside the ocean grid "black hole"!)**.
 If that does not work, we will try to maintain the Greenland and Antarctica landmass, which will not influence our main results.

 #### 1.3 Region mask file